My public and Open Source projects.

 Existing Public Projects

-- since 2011 Project midPoint aims to create a comprehensive
+- since 2011 Project midPoint creates a comprehensive

 open-source identity management (IDM) system.
-It is roughly based on the
+Please see the

 for more information.

-- since 2011 The OpenICF project is the continuation of
+- since 2013 The ConnId project is the continuation of

 Identity Connector Framework (ICF) started by Sun Microsystems.